History and Stats

 There are RV and KOA campgrounds around the city, and Hill Country is fairly close, which offers a variety of camping opportunities.
 More information can be found here.
 San Antonio itself has a wide range of lodging options.
 As one of the largest cities in the country, there is a vast selection at various price points.

 Though there’s no camping within the park itself, outfitting for a Newbie endeavor can’t hurt.
 If you end up camping outside of the city, you might want to consider a Novice or Intermediate gear list, depending on where you’re headed.
+Our Newbie Gear Guide can be found here.

 Free ranger-guided tours of all four Missions are offered, and more information can be found here.
 Additional educational events and talks can be found on the park’s calendar, here.
 There is also a wide variety of Junior Ranger programs offered for children.